 If you want to know – without a doubt – that he isn’t making plans with Suzy-Q tomorrow night after sleeping with you tonight, get to the commitment of a relationship before you go there.

-3. How will I know if he’s ready for a relationship?
+Q: How will I know if he’s ready for a relationship?

-There’s really not a lot of guesswork that goes with this.
+A: There’s really not a lot of guesswork that goes with this.
 A grownup man who is looking for a relationship will tell you.
 Period.

 If things are going well and you’re moving into 3rd date territory – ok, maybe 4th or 5th – he will likely ask you about exclusivity.
 (Here’s advice on when the right time is to be exclusive, and when it’s a red flag.)

 Relationship-minded, grownup men are not into playing games.
 They just want to meet a nice woman, have an easy time getting to know her and eventually end up with one wonderful partner to share the rest of a great life.

 This kind of man isn’t going to just have a romp in the hay with you.
 He is decent and has respect for you.
 He’ll show his interest while letting things unfold at a healthy pace.
 Yes, really.
-You’re not dating 30 year olds anymore.
+You’re not dating 30-year-olds anymore.

 Do you need to be exclusive?
 Do you need to use protection?
 Do you need the lights off, or for him to know about some scar or some physical feature you’re uncomfortable with?

-You have to be able to sit down, look each other in the eye, and have an adult conversation about your relationship, safe sex and what you need to feel safe.
+You have to be able to sit down, look at each other in the eye, and have an adult conversation about your relationship, safe sex and what you need to feel safe.
 If you can’t…do NOT have sex with him!
 The two of you are not ready!

 Too many times I’ve coached women who thought they were in an exclusive relationship only to find out that the man never felt that way.

 Find the words.
 They don’t have to be heavy and scary.
 But know if you’re on the same page about future and expectations.

 A good grownup man will go right along with you.
 He will respect you for taking such good care of yourself.
 And, hey, if he doesn’t, then he’s not a man; he’s a boy.
-Good thing you dodge that bullet early on.
-Next!